Kutyirov/BSTree/README.md

 This is a project of realization Binary Search tree

-In this project are realized the following opportunities:
+This project implements the following methods

-displaying the tree on the screen displaying the list of tree nodes (3 orders: pre, in, post) adding a node to the tree removing the node from the tree saving the tree to the file loading the tree from the file existing of node
+ -tree output in the correct form
+ -the output of the nodes of the tree in three ways -adding a node to the tree
+ -removing the node from the tree
+ -saving the tree to the file
+ -loading the tree from the file
+ -existing of node

  Building of a project:
 $ cmake -H. -B_build -DCMAKE_INSTALL_PREFIX=install
 $ cmake --build _build --target install
 Run the test: